upenn/PennGrader/README.md

 `{'homework_id' : ______, 'student_id' : ________, 'test_case_id' : ________, 'answer' : _______ }`

-The lambda will proceed by downloading the correct serialized _test_case_'s and _libraries_ from the _HomeworksTestCases_ DyanmoDB table.
+The lambda will proceed by downloading the correct serialized _test_case_'s and _libraries_ from the _HomeworksTestCases_ DynamoDB table.
 It will then deserialize these objects and extract the correct test case given the _test_case_id_ . import the correct libraries used by given test case.
 If the submission is valid the student score will be recorded in the backend.

 #### Grades